micheleportas/TLS-NetSecProject/README.md

 sudo apt install wireshark
 ```

-Download Visual Studio Code downloading the '.deb' package from the original website:
+Download Visual Studio Code downloading the '.deb' package from the original website (optional):
 `https://code.visualstudio.com/Download`.
 Then install the software using the following command:
 ```